simlay/fuzzing.science/content/page/Fuzzing-Android-Native-libraries-with-libFuzzer-Qemu.md

 ...
 ```

-* And inside `LLVMFuzzerTestOneInput`, I just assign the required registers to point to Data and Size and call `libQemuFuzzerTestOneInput`
+* And inside `LLVMFuzzerTestOneInput`, I just assign the required registers to point to Data and Size and call `libQEMUFuzzerTestOneInput`

 ```c
 int LLVMFuzzerTestOneInput(const uint8_t *Data, size_t Size)